 University of New South Wales

-Topic: Dogs, Dermis and Dementia: Regeneration & Degeneration in Man’s Best Friend
+Topic: Dogs, Dermis and Dementia: Regeneration and Degeneration in Man’s Best Friend

 Neuroscientist Dr Michael Valenzuela is a leading researcher specialising in dementia, cognitive ageing and brain behaviour.
 His research is leading the way to provide scientific breakthroughs for dementia treatment.